-Table of Content
+Table of Contents

 What is Dependency

-We built a ProductService
+We built an ProductService

-in the Angular Services.
+in the Angular Services tutorial.
 The AppComponent

-is depends on the ProductService
+depends on the ProductService

 to provide the list of Products to display.
+You can view the code from StackBlitz

 In short, the AppComponent

-has a Dependency on ProductService
+has a dependency on ProductService

 .